 Figure 1: Structure of balancing market related tasks for a TSO

 In the following sections, we present two key benchmarks for the organisation of the TSO to perform balancing market tasks as presented above.
-This organisational restructuring impacts different parts of the organisation in different levels of severity: 1) establishment of new departments, 2) addition of new teams in existing departments and 3) enhancement of the activities of existing teams.
+This organisational restructuring impacts different parts of the organisation at different levels of severity: 1) establishment of new departments, 2) addition of new teams to existing departments and 3) enhancement of the activities of existing teams.
 In this task, the consultant presents best practices from two European TSOs which are advanced in the design and operation of national balancing markets.
 These benchmarks show clearly how these tasks can be integrated in the scope of larger departments and in which cases they should form independent teams or departments.
 The information in this document may serve OST as a template to develop a best-fit solution based on available resources and current and future organisational structure.

 BENCHMARK 1: TSO A